 Operators will see a “manage” dropdown; choose an option to bulk-edit the query results, to print labels for the query results, or to download query results in various formats.

-The “Report Bad Data” link will annotate each specimen in the query results, and notify associated collection personnel.
+The “Report Bad Data” link will annotate each catalog record in the query results, and notify associated collection personnel.

 Many queries also consider only “preferred” or “most important” data (often an arbitrary distinction).
 Contact us for more information.

-Many specimens have multiple locality associations.
-Only one is generally available, although specimens with multiple events display even count in small gree text in the GUID column.
+Many cataloged items have multiple locality associations.
+Only one is generally available, although cataloged items with multiple events display even count in small green text in the GUID column.
 Turn on “JSON Locality” to see all locality data.

 Only the current accepted identifications is shown by default.
 Turn on “ID History (JSON)” to see all identifications.